ISTESRMNCR/CODE-CAMP-2020/content/finalist/ALPHA Q/index.md

 Application_Type: "Web Application"
 ---

 Hey !
 We are Team ALPHA Q. We are here to win and we also love web development.
+Most of our projcts are based on MERN stack but we are looking to integrate ML/AI in our future projects to make them more efficient.

 ---